Eberhard IV of Nordgau

 Eberhard IV Nordgau (died December 18, 972/973) was Count of Nordgau.
 He was the eldest of four children of Hugh III, Count of Nordgau and Hohenburg, and his wife Hildegard.

 Biography

 He succeeded his father in 940 with his brother Hugues d'Eguisheim.

 In 959 he submitted to the Holy Roman Emperor, Otto I at Abbey of Lure.

 He governed the Nordgau from 940 until 951, when he abdicated in favour of his son Hugues, and withdrew to his territory of Altorf where he died in 972 / 973.

 Marriage and issue

-He married Luitgarde, daughter of Wigeric of Lotharingia and Cunegonde.
+He married Luitgarde, daughter of Wigeric of Lotharingia and Cunigunda of France.
 They had the following issue: